csirkepaprikas/M13_SparkStreaming_PYTHON_AZURE/README.md

 Then I inspeced the usage of the Auto Loader and wrote a script for the first task:
 ### Create Spark Structured Streaming application with Auto Loader to incrementally and efficiently processes hotel/weather data as it arrives in provisioned Storage Account.
 Using Spark calculate in Databricks Notebooks for each city each day

+This code reads streaming weather data from Azure Blob Storage using Spark Structured Streaming and Auto Loader.
+It defines a schema for the Parquet input files, casts the weather date to timestamp, and extracts year, month, and day for grouping.
+It calculating the number of distinct hotels and temperature statistics (average, max, and min).
+Finally, it writes the aggregated results to the console every 20 seconds in complete output mode, with checkpointing enabled to track the stream’s progress.
+The goal was to not the overload the streaming processing unit, due to the limitations of resources of the free tier.
+That's teh reason ehy I used these options: ".option("cloudFiles.maxFilesPerTrigger", 15)", ".trigger(processingTime="20 seconds")".
+Also used another options to avoid the reproccessing of the datas: ".option("cloudFiles.includeExistingFiles", "false")", ".option("cloudFiles.useIncrementalListing", "true")".

 ```python
 from pyspark.sql.functions import year, month, dayofmonth, col, approx_count_distinct, avg, max, min
 from pyspark.sql.types import StructType, StringType, DoubleType, TimestampType